vassar-robotics/arx-r5-sdk/README.md

 | CAN port won't open | Check connections, replug USB, re-enable CAN interface |
 | Motor connection failed | Reconnect base connector |
 | Program stuck at initialization | Ensure sufficient USB bandwidth, avoid sharing with WiFi dongles |

+## Why Source Distribution Only?

+This package is distributed as source code (sdist) rather than pre-built wheels because:

+1. **Hardware-specific libraries**: The package includes pre-compiled ARM control libraries (`.so` files) that are specific to the robot hardware
+2. **Platform compatibility**: PyPI only accepts manylinux wheels for Linux, not platform-specific wheels (like `linux_x86_64`)
+3. **Build customization**: Compiling from source ensures compatibility with your specific system configuration

+This means pip will compile the C++ extensions during installation, which is why the build dependencies are required.

 ## Examples